umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Deploying-Deletions/index.md

 ### Deleting content and / or media

-Content and media deletions will not be picked up by deployments.
+Content and media deletions will not be picked up by deployments and will have to be deleted on each environment you wish to delete the content or media on.